Joe Duplantier: Advocacy and activism

 Duplantier supports and is part of the environmental corporation Sea Shepherd Conservation Society.
 Lyon's Radio Metal asked him what he would do for a living if he was not in Gojira—or even if he would not have made music at all; he responded, "I would be an activist in Greenpeace or Sea Shepherd, an action that defends the planet or the animals.
 Without any hesitation."
 He said of himself and Gojira that they spontaneously headed toward Paul Watson and Sea Shepherd and began supporting the organization because, according to him, they became "hard heads" similarly to the band due to the same nomadic lifestyle; adding that they "give everything for their passion, to defend the earth".

 He felt "mentally" and "spiritually" engaged in the future of the planet; he said, "I have it in my guts.
 Why?
 I never really knew".
 Duplantier observed that the planet has been overpopulated and thus argued about his lifestyle in accordance with his convictions, saying: "I try to reduce my impact", adding, "but that seems like just a drop in the ocean".
 He has been interested and worried about the environmental impact of animal husbandry which demands resources such as water, food and contributes to deforestation.
 Duplantier was a vegetarian but switched to a vegan diet.
 He has been vegan since 2014.
 He constantly described himself as an animal-defender speaking in favor of preserving species while evoking humans' responsibility, saying, "The extinction of so many species is going to be one of our legacies".
 His inner conviction has been represented in Magma's "Silvera" lyrics, shown in the line, "No other blood in me but mine", validating that he does not eat any animals.

 Duplantier is a member of the International Artists Solidarity organization.
-Duplantier said he was "not a fan" of Greta Thunberg, although he appreciated that she "has no filters"; he felt rather in the same line of action as English singer Sting, referring to the latter's activist work in the 1990s.
 In April 2021, in an interview with Zane Lowe on Apple Music 1, he mentioned his intention to launch the band's own foundation to develop its activist branch.